her her ehr

 Monday/Tuesday – In the sessions over monday and tuesday we handled subjects of identity and stereotypes and began introducing ideas of design thinking.
 A few times during the first few days I would question if the activities we ran were relevant or even necessary since we spent so much time doing fun interactive activities that aimed to help one learn more about themselves, the stereotypes they hold and their identity: what they value most, who they really are.
 Then I realised that although I have done so much self evaluation and reflection over my years in school, many of these individuals attending the conference hadn’t.
 A lot of them were not ever given this voice or opportunity to explore themselves and deeply reflect.
 So although the first few days went a bit slow, it was necessary in building the general comfort level of the group, and allowing individuals to get into the mindset of evaluating what makes them them.
 It set up a great foundation for the very vulnerable and emotional sessions that preceded.

-Wednesday – #LO6 The trauma of the conflicts and violence these people have experienced and still experience doesn’t end at the end of this conference.
-Moe Tee still has to return to his broken family, and Tint Tint still cannot go home in fear of the civil violence.
+Wednesday – #LO6 The trauma of the conflicts and violence these people have experienced and still experience doesn’t end when this conference ends.
+Moe Tee still has to return to an unstable family setting, and Tint Tint still cannot go home in fear of the civil violence.
 The last session my group ran was an emotional session that for many of them provided a sense of catharsis.
 Each individual wrote anonymously on two cards: a moment of pure peace and happiness and an experience with conflict/violence.
 The cards were then placed randomly around the room, and we sat and read the cards for 45 mins.
 This activity was so emotional as it provided them with a window of pure vulnerability if they chose to.
 Many cards were deeply impactful and after the session, the tears and the shock brought people closer together, and made people feel empowered and supported.
-I was very proud of myself and my group for running such a session, but honestly it was hard to not let it boost my ego.
-It took awhile for me to realise that although the session went well and I felt like celebrating, the issues many of them faced were still impacting their lives, and might continue the moment they leave the conference.
-Delegates skipped days of school and saved up money just to come to IFP Mae Sot.
-Suddenly I realised that IFP was so much more than just an afterschool activity I was attending the whole year.
-It was a week of truly life changing conversations.
+I was very proud of myself and my group for running such a session.
+It took awhile for me to realise that although the session went well and I felt like celebrating, the issues that many of them had spoken or written about were still impacting their lives, and might continue the moment they leave the conference.
+The fact that many delegates had skipped days of school and saved up money to make it to the conference, evoked a sense of guilt within me the moment I remembered I was off to a relaxing summer abroad the moment the conference ended.

 #LO7 making a change last session – delegates were incredibly ambitious, but more than that were logical and structured plans on how to change their communities.
 Whether it was creating weekend workshops to educate the youth on drug use, running days for tree planting programmes or creating educational apps for iphone and androids – each of these delegates had a logical and structured plan on how to begin.
 It was incredible seeing the template and knowledge that the “Making a Change” Group had presented, been applied to each of their plans.
 It wasn’t just a dream anymore, but was becoming a tangible plan, and that was the most important thing to see.
 The service hours and the sessions we ran ultimately had no meaning of these individuals didn’t take anything away from it.
 It’s great everyone made new friends, but the conference wouldn’t have been successful if no change was made after it ended.
 The real results of success arise not now, but later: when we see the impact these delegates had on their community.
 Peacebuilding is never instantaneously effective, often the impacts only reveal after a while, and only then can we determine the success of conference we facilitators created.